moj-analytical-services/rpackage_training/README.md

 - be short;
 - be unique (for google searches);
 - include either upper or lower case characters but not a mixture of them;
-- make clear what the package does e.g. if to do some RAP work, consider putting 'rap' at end of the name.
+- be clear about what the package does e.g. if to do some RAP work, consider putting 'rap' at the end of the name.

-You can read more about naming a package in the 'Naming your package' section of http://r-pkgs.had.co.nz/package.html
+You can read more about naming a package in the 'Naming your package' section of https://r-pkgs.org/workflows101.html?q=name#naming

 As we're going to develop a package for the minimal statistical bulletin created as part of the Rmarkdown training (see https://github.com/moj-analytical-services/rmarkdown_training) choose a name such as egnamerap where the eg is because it's a training exercise, the name is your first name (if not the same as someone else's) and the rap because you are going to RAP a minimal statistical bulletin.